DiscoCevapi/Wall-IT/README.md

 ### For Other Distros
 Ensure you have:
-1. Niri compositor installed and running
+1. Either Niri or Hyprland compositor installed and running
 2. swww daemon installed and running
 3. Python 3.6 or newer
 4. Basic Unix tools (find, readlink)